 You guys are going to LOVE these incredibly tasty baked chocolate donuts!
 I tried limiting myself to only one, but it was impossible!
 Oops!

-If you try these easy chocolate donuts, let me know!
+If you try this recipe, let me know!
 Leave a comment and if your family loves them as much as mine does, be sure to give it a five star rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
-It’s so fun to see what you’re baking!
 Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.

 chocolate donuts covered with a white glaze